-A.2.2 Airborne collision FOCA actions a aeroplanes + helicopters (open/in progress) FOCA.07: Awa FOCA.07: Awareness of airspace issues Objective Increase awareness of airspace issues in pilot training and improve flight crew discipline (IFR and VFR).
-Deliverable Leaflet (with all airspace classes and Swiss specialties) Awareness campaign for all stakeholders (including ATCO).
-Due Date 1) 2023 (closed) 2) 2024 Status In progress Foca.08: AVIS STRAT-CH Objective The acronym AVISTRAT-CH stands for the "new national airspace and aviation infra- structure strategy Switzerland".
+FOCA.08: AVISTRAT-CH

+Objective The acronym AVISTRAT-CH stands for the "new national airspace and aviation infrastructure strategy Switzerland".
 FOCA got the mandate from the department DETEC in 2016.
 The goal is to set up a strategy to redesign Swiss airspace, ground infrastructure and the relevant processes while maintaining the safety level, improving capacity and not exceeding today's environmental impact of aviation.
-These goals shall be reached by ap- plying a "cleansheet" / holistic approach and by a close collaboration with the airspace users and the responsible federal offices.
+These goals shall be reached by applying a "cleansheet" / holistic approach and by a close collaboration with the airspace users and the responsible federal offices.
 The horizon of the program is 2035 which means that the stakeholder needs as of 2035 shall be met.
-Safety is addressed in all main parts of the strategy (e.g. better equipment of airspace users to increase conspicu- ity, national target level of safety, etc.).
-Deliverable Vision (based on stakeholder needs) Strategy Realization Plan Realization Due Date Was published in 2019 Was published in 2022 Was published in 2023 2035 Status In progress
+Safety is addressed in all main parts of the strategy (e.g. better equipment of airspace users to increase conspicuity, national target level of safety, etc.).

+- Vision (based on stakeholder needs)

+- Strategy

+- Realization Plan

+- Realization

+- Due Date Was published in 2019

+- Was published in 2013

+Was published in 2022

+- Was published in 2022

+Was published in 2023

+- 2035

+Status In progress